-RECOM MMENDATIONS (3 RD EDITION) COMPLY EXPLANATION (i) (ii) and (iii) (iv) (v) (b) if it (a) independent Directors; and is chaired by an independent Director, d disclose: the charter of the committee; the members of the committee; and least three members, all of whom must be independent Directors which must be chaired by an independent Director.
-A copy of the Corporate Governance Plan is available of Company's website. (b) The Company did not have an Audit and Risk Committee for the financial year as the Board did not consider the Company would be from its establishment, and does not currently have one.
-In according with the Company's Board Charter, the Board carries out the duties would ordinarily be carried out by the Audit and Risk Committee the Audit and Risk Committee Charter including the Board de time at all Board meetings to fulfilling the roles and responsible associated with overseeing risk and maintaining the entity's management framework and associated internal compliance control procedures. n the e past penefit dance es that under voting bilities s risk The Boa (a) rev ma to I (b) dis ard or a committee of the Board should: view the entity's risk management framework with anagement at least annually to satisfy itself that it continues be sound; and sclose in relation to each reporting period, whether such a view has taken place.
-YES (a) The Audit and Risk Committee Charter requires that the Audit and Committee (or, in its absence, the Board) should, at least and satisfy itself that the Company's risk management fram continues to be sound. (b) The Company's Board has completed a review of the Company management framework in the past financial year. nually, ework A listed (a) if it and (b) if it protection entity should disclose: It has an internal audit function, how the function is structured d what role it performs; or It does not have an internal audit function, that fact and the occesses it employs for evaluating and continually improving e effectiveness of its risk management and internal control occesses.
-YES (a) The Audit and Risk Committee Charter provides for the Audit and Committee to monitor the need for an internal audit function. (b) The Company did not have an internal audit function for the financial year.
-The Company employed the following procese evaluating and continually improving the effectiveness of it management and internal control processes: (i) the Board monitors the need for an internal audit function in regard to the size, location and complexity of the Compoperations; (ii) the Board periodically undertakes an internal review of fin systems and processes where systems are consider require improvement these systems are developed; and e past ss for s risk naving pany's
+RECOM MMENDATIONS (3 RD EDITION) COMPLY EXPLANATION (i) (ii) and (iii) (iv) (v) (b) if it (a) d disclose: the charter of the committee; the members of the committee; and least three members, all of whom must be independent Directors, and which must be chaired by an independent Director.
+A copy of the Corporate Governance Plan is available on the Company's website. (b) The Company had an Audit and Risk Committee for the past financial year.
+During the year, the Audit Committee was chaired by Mr Rolly Nice who is deemed to be independent.
+The qualifications and number of meetings held is provided in the Company's annual report.
+The Boa (a) rev ma to b mendation 7.2 ard or a committee of the Board should: view the entity's risk management framework with anagement at least annually to satisfy itself that it continues be sound; and sclose in relation to each reporting period, whether such a view has taken place.
+YES (a) The Audit and Risk Committee Charter requires that the Audit and Risk Committee (or, in its absence, the Board) should, at least annually, satisfy itself that the Company's risk management framework continues to be sound. (b) The Company's Board has completed a review of the Company's risk management framework in the past financial year.
+A listed (a) if it and (b) if it pro the mendation 7.3 entity should disclose: thas an internal audit function, how the function is structured d what role it performs; or t does not have an internal audit function, that fact and the ocesses it employs for evaluating and continually improving effectiveness of its risk management and internal control ocesses.
+YES (a) The Audit and Risk Committee Charter provides for the Audit and Risk Committee to monitor the need for an internal audit function. (b) The Company did not have an internal audit function for the past financial year.
+The Company employed the following process for evaluating and continually improving the effectiveness of its risk management and internal control processes: (i) the Board monitors the need for an internal audit function having regard to the size, location and complexity of the Company's operations; (ii) the Board periodically undertakes an internal review of financial systems and processes where systems are considered to require improvement these systems are developed; and